 We asked Florida Public Radio Emergency Network meteorologist Megan Borowski what causes flash floods and what you should do to protect yourself when there’s a flood risk.

 Also, 50 years ago, Jaws burst onto movie screens, and cinema has never been the same.
-It may be a great thriller, but half a century later, shark scientists are still pushing back against the myth of the rogue shark.
+It may be a great thriller, but half a century later, shark scientists are still pushing back against the myth of a rogue shark.

 Meet Florida Aquarium animal care specialist Eric Hovland.
 He’s been swimming with — and studying — sharks for years, and still has more to learn.